redis-developer/basic-redis-shopping-chart-nodejs/README.md

-# Redis Shopping Cart demo
+# Shopping Cart demo using RedisJSON

 This shopping cart is using Redis and RedisJson module functionalities, allowing you to save JSON as keys using methods like json_get and json_set